NWChemEx/PluginPlay/dox/APPAPIConsiderations.md

     ResultMap operator()(SDE& sde, const LibChemist::System& sys,
                          const Parameters& params) {

-        //As part of our app's AppInfo instance we specified that "Function" and
+        //As part of our module's ModuleInfo instance we specified that "Function" and
-        //"Gradient" respectively be set to the keys of apps that can compute
+        //"Gradient" respectively be set to the keys of modules that can compute
         //the value of our function and it's gradient (when given the system)

         auto egy_key = params.at<std::string>("Function");